loureirorg/learnwithdaniel.com/blog/_posts/2019-07-03-wordpress-ajax-rest-api/README.md

 In the PHP code, notice that we assigned the same callback for both authenticated and unauthenticated access.
 This guarantees that we will always answer to the given action.

-If you want to do the same (use the same callback for both states), use a `is_user_logged_in()` in the callback to differentiate these states.
+If you want to use the same callback for both states, use a `is_user_logged_in()` in the callback to differentiate these states.
 Alternatively, you can set two callbacks, one for each state.

-If you don't need to respond to unauthenticated users, you can set the "wp_ajax_*" action only.
+If your endpoint is for authenticated users only and you want to ignore unauthenticated users, you can only set the "wp_ajax_*" action.

 ---